fathonix/BACKEND-API-Rust/README.md

 in Rust, leveraging the power of [Actix](https://actix.rs) as the web framework and [Diesel](https://diesel.rs) as the ORM.

-This project is my Rust-learning media, so don't expect fully working, ready-to-use code.
+This project is my Rust-learning media, so don't expect fully working, ready-to-use code and I might switch to other frameworks without prior notice.

 ## How to use